fr3ak2402/GalaxySlicer/doc/air-filtration.md

-OrcaSlicer use `M106 P3` command to control air-filtration/exhuast fan.
+GalaxySlicerer use `M106 P3` command to control air-filtration/exhuast fan.

 If you are using Klipper, you can define a `M106` macro to control the both normal part cooling fan and auxiliary fan and exhuast fan.
 Below is a reference configuration for Klipper.